ManApart/quest-command/notes.md

 * Realizes that maybe there are other verbs that he’s not capable of thinking of.
 (NPCs would never think to skin the bark of a tree because that’s not in the game, etc)
 * Magic is based on the understanding of the construct

+#### Races

+Lentil - best smiths, can smith lentil weapons
+Vix - can climb really well, weild razor ropes, disliked by other races

 ### Dialogue

 Dialogue currently only supports Queries